wences-sanchez/Knowledge-Base/pages/Curso de ACloudGuru para la certificación de Azure Fundamentals.md

 		- If no resources are running, we don't pay for the function when it is not used.
 		- ACloudGuru is ALL Serverless.
 They don't have any VM -
+	- ### Summary
+		- Virtual Machines are virtual hardware that you use exclusively.
+			- You pay for VM by hour and type
+		- Scale Sets allow us to specify a fleet of cloned instances
+		- App Services is a PaaS service that alllows us to build and deploy applications without worrying of the underlying infrastructure.
+		- Azure Container Instances are easier to deal with than VMs
+		- Kubernetes is an open-source tool for orchestrating and managing containers.
+		- Windows Virtual Desktop for remote access.
+		- Azure Functions is used to serverless
 	-
 	-
 		-